lksrb/Blocky/README.md

 # Blocky
-Blocky is a voxel 3D game.
+Blocky is a 3D voxel-based game.
+Build and destroy blocks.

 ## Controls
 Tutorial is present when you open the game.